cnwabuoku/Database-Testing-Finals/README.md

 DELETE /api/trucks/:id - Delete truck by ID

-... and similar endpoints for Trips, Repairs, and Mechanics.
+... and similar endpoints for Employees, Trips, Repairs, and Mechanics.